JJWesterkamp/event-delegation/README.md

 If the `root` is a selector, `within()` will create one single handler for the **first matching element**.

 > ⚠️ Unlike some other event delegation packages, this package does not create multiple listeners for all matching
 > elements when the `root` is a selector.
-This is a design decision because such elements could be nested within
+This is a design decision.
+Because such elements could be nested within
-> each other, resulting in very unpredictable behavior, including 'duplicated' handling of events that bubble through
+> each other, implicitly creating multiple listeners might result in very unpredictable behavior, including 'duplicated'
-> multiple matching roots, and inconsistencies based on whether events' `stopPropagation` methods have been called.
+> handling of events that bubble through multiple matching roots, and inconsistencies based on whether events'
+> `stopPropagation` methods have been called.
 >
-> You could of course still map a list of elements to event-handlers yourself to circumvent this 'drawback'.
+> I'm currently working on a distinct `withinMany()` function that allows to explicitly create multiple listeners
+> for many roots.

 ### EventHandler